Social Calibration: Building An Emotional Connection With Others

 • Someone backed off when you gave them a friendly pat on the shoulder.
 How should you respond?

-How to become more socially calibrated
+How to become socially calibrated

-Know where people’s boundaries lie
+Identify people's boundaries

 Read the social cues

-Your ability to socially calibrate relies on reading social cues.
 Social cues are nonverbal signals that convey a particular piece of information.
 They come in the form of body language, mannerisms, tone of voice, and expressions.
 Acting on social cues allows you to navigate social interactions better as they give you green and red lights for certain behaviors.

 Pay attention to the person's body language

-Your aim is to work with the person’s personality and mood, rather than forcing your own onto them.
-People will not respect you if you can’t show any flexibility, and you’re probably going to cause friction with people who are very different from you.
+Work with the person’s mood rather than forcing your own onto them.
+People will not respect you if you canโ€™t show any flexibility, and you’re probably going to cause friction with people who are in very different emotional states than you.

-Connect over mutual interests
+Connect on mutual ground

 Reading the set and setting

-Bars and nightclubs are going to have a different energy to a library or office.
+Lively parties will have a different energy to a library or office.
 If you act like you would at a festival when you’re in the office, you’re probably going to get fired.
 If you act like you’re at the office when you’re at a festival, you’re going to seem like a downer to other people.

 Think about the common purpose that people go to any given place.
 Do people go to celebrate?
 Do they go to work or study?
 Do they go there to worship, or perhaps mourn?
 Maybe they go to just relax a little where they don’t want to be disturbed.
 Maybe they wouldn’t be there if they didn’t want to meet people.
 See how the setting changes things?